Abdelaziz Bouteflika: Personal life and death

 In November 2005, Bouteflika was admitted to a hospital in France, reportedly had a gastric ulcer hemorrhage, and discharged three weeks later.
 However, the length of time for which Bouteflika remained virtually incommunicado led to rumours that he was critically ill with stomach cancer.
 He checked into the hospital again in April 2006.

 A leaked diplomatic cable revealed that, by the end of 2008, Bouteflika had developed stomach cancer.

 In 2013, Bouteflika had a debilitating stroke.
 A journalist, Hichem Aboud, was pursued for "threatening national security, territorial integrity, and normal management of the Republic's institutions" and the newspapers for which he wrote were censored, because he wrote that the President had returned from Val-de-Grâce in a "comatose state" and had characterized Saïd Bouteflika as the puppet-master running the administration.

 On 17 September 2021 Bouteflika died at his home in Zéralda from cardiac arrest at the age of 84.

-His death was announced on state television by President Abdelmadjid Tebboune.
+His death was announced by a statement from the office of President Abdelmadjid Tebboune.
 He had been in failing health since he had a stroke in 2013.
 President Tebboune declared three days of national mourning after his death.
 He was buried at the El Alia Cemetery on 19 September in a subdued ceremony.